 The blades themselves cost £14 for 6 of them, which makes them the most expensive blades that I’ve used with a razor as of yet.
 When I’m ordering razor blades online, they tend to come out at around £2 a cartridge pretty much across the board.
 So, they’re not much more expensive than the norm.

 I ordered the Cornerstone razor with 6 blades, and it also came with a separate blade cover, along with some shave gel and a small magazine.
+It definitely does feel like a premium shaving set, especially when you get your hands on the metal handle.

 I’ll be honest in telling you that I spent about 10 seconds reading the magazine, so I can’t tell you if there was anything majorly useful in there.
 It all looked like stuff about the company is doing, which is great for them, but I just wanted to try the razor out to be honest.